releng-tool/releng-tool-www/index.md

 type is a script-based package, where users can define custom scripts for various stages.
 A package does not need to handle every stage.
-Helper package types are available (e.g. autotools, Cargo, CMake, Make, Meson, various Python types, and SCons) for projects using common build systems.
+Helper package types are available (e.g. autotools, Cargo, CMake, Make, Meson, various Python types and SCons) for projects using common build systems.

 For detailed information on releng-tool, please see [releng-tool's documentation][releng-tool documentation].